SECURE PASSWORD AUTHENTICATION APPLIANCE

 Password Protect solves the problem of bulk identity theft by replacing your existing password database, that is vulnerable to attack by hackers, with an impenetrable hardware authentication appliance.

 Integration with your existing authentication code is straightforward.
-Instead of validating identities and passwords using a database in your network, you send them to Password Protect for validation.
+Instead of validating identities and passwords using a SQL query to a database in your network, you send the credentials to the Password Protect cloud service for validation using an HTTPS Post.
 Our migration tools make light work of moving existing credentials into Password Protect, without the need to reset passwords.

 SECURE AND RELIABLE

 Each Password Protect authentication appliance can store millions of login credentials and authenticate thousands of users per minute.
-Appliances have disaster recovery and high availability features built in, and can be clustered for scalability, load balancing and failover including geographical redundancy.
+Appliances have disaster recovery and high availability features built in, and are clustered for scalability, load balancing and failover including geographical redundancy.

 OUR SOLUTION: PASSWORD PROTECT™